Healthcare Admin Master’s Degrees in Pennsylvania

 Both residential and online MHA programs provide opportunities for learning directly from preceptors in an internship or residency, or from courses and workshops where students interact with faculty and practice strategic problem solving and policy generation.

 Career Opportunities for Healthcare Administrators in Pennsylvania

 The job outlook for healthcare administrators is good, and many universities report close to 100 percent placement of graduates within a few months after graduation.
-The Bureau of Labor Statistics (BLS) reported a job outlook of 23 percent, much faster than average, for Medical and Health Service Managers between 2012 and 2022.
+Medical and health service manager jobs in Pennsylvania are forecast to grow by 20 percent between 2018 and 2028.
 The MHA degree qualifies the graduate for positions in hospitals and health systems, medical practice and ambulatory care organizations, long-term care facilities, mental health organizations, consulting firms, insurance companies, pharmaceutical firms and government agencies.